h4wkst3r/ADOKit/README.md

   * `/credential:eyJ0...`
 * **Personal Access Token (PAT)** - This will be an access token/API key that will be a single string.
   * `/credential:apiToken`
 * **Stolen Access Token** - If you can steal or refresh a suitable access token you can also use it.
-When using an access token, it must be valid for the resource of Azure Resource Manager (ARM) - `"aud":"https://management.core.windows.net/"`
+When using an access token, it must be valid for the resource of Azure Resource Manager (ARM) - `"aud":"https://management.core.windows.net/"` or Azure Devops - `"aud":"499b84ac-1321-427f-aa17-267ca6975798"`
   * `/credential:eyJ0..`

 ## Module Details Table